Saint-Quentin Parish, New Brunswick

-Saint-Quentin is a civil parish in Restigouche County, New Brunswick, Canada.
+Saint-Quentin ([sɛ̃ kɑ̃tɛ̃]) is a geographic parish in Restigouche County, New Brunswick, Canada.

 For governance purposes it is divided between the town of Saint-Quentin, the incorporated rural community of Kedgwick, and the Northwest rural district, both members of the Northwest Rural Service Commission.

 Before the 2023 governance reform, the parish was divided between a much smaller town of Saint-Quentin and local service districts of St. Martin de Restigouche and the parish of Saint-Quentin.
 In the reform, St. Martin de Restigouche was annexed by Saint-Quentin while the parish LSD was divided by the town, rural community, and rural district.

 Origin of name

 The parish was named for the Battle of St. Quentin, an Allied victory during the First World War.

 History

 Saint-Quentin was erected in 1921 from Grimmer Parish.